PereViader/ManualDi/README.md

 ## Inject

-The Inject method allows for post-construction injection of types.
+The Inject method allows for post-construct injection of types.

-The injection will happen immediately after the object creation.
+The injection will happen after the object construction.
 The injection will be done in reverse resolution order.
 In other words, injected objects will already be injected themselves.
 The injection will not happen more than once for any instance.
 The injection can also be used to run other custom user code during the object creation lifecycle.